How to apply

 Total fee: £999

 Your place on the summer school is not confirmed until the course fees are paid in full.
 This is done via our online store using a credit or debit card.
-The deadline for payment is Friday 31 May 2019.

 We can offer a discount based on multiples of ten students coming from the same institution.
 For further details please contact us.

 In addition, you will need to budget for living costs to cover food, travel and personal expenses.
 Manchester is a relatively affordable place to live.
 It is cheaper to cook yourself than eat out.
 All accommodation provides cooking facilities.
-A weekly grocery shopping is approximately £30 - £50.
+A weekly grocery bill is approximately £30 - £50.

 Our students stay in Weston Hall (address: 78 Sackville Street, Manchester M1 3BB).